 - What evidence is that decision based on?

-Presented by Kylie Walsh, Principal, Russel Kennedy
+Presented by Kylie Walsh, Principal, Russell Kennedy

 - Overview of the principals of bias and nature justice in decision making